 - Phenyl trimethicone

 - Polysilicone-18 Cetyl Phosphate

-Save this handy image on your phone for your next shopping trip as a guide on what to look silicones to look out for.
+Save this handy image showing which silicones to avoid on your phone for your next shopping trip as a guide on what to look silicones to look out for.

 Silicone free products approved for the Curly girl Method

 Check out these alcohols to avoid on curly hair

 Some natural curly products will be too heavy for your hair some curly products will build up on your hair and some people will need to use cleansers!

 I personally do not shy away from using water soluble silicones as they create a seal on my hair and help my curls form.
 I do not use them all of the time but when I do I use a clarifying shampoo to remove.
 As soon as I use a cleanser my hair bounces up and becomes more curly as it has stripped out the build up.
 I then deep condition using either a repairing protien conditioner or a moisturising aloe conditioner followed by sometimes a peg silicone leave in for a seal.